 Now with scarce warning, people in recovery at first found themselves without the meetings that have served them so well.
 It took a little time to create new platforms for 12-step meetings.
 This was so crucial during Covid, as many are now struggling with stress, triggers, and depression.
 The social distance piece of Covid has only added to the strife.

-Attending 12-step meetings is just one of a long list of social activities that help individuals in recovery to stay the course.
-Success is often improved by staying busy through physical activities like a gym membership and sober lifestyle group activities.
-With the enforcement of social distancing over the past few weeks, some are experiencing boredom and loneliness, two triggers for relapse.
+Twelve-step meetings are just one of a long list of actions that help people in recovery stay the course.
+Success is often improved by staying busy and productive, and staying in touch with others.
+After all, being bored and lonely are triggers for relapse.

-Fortunately, online A.A. meetings, free for those who utilize them, are available now using Zoom Internet technology.
-Primarily built to serve the corporate environment for hosting remote meetings or conferences, Zoom provides the perfect format to host online A.A. meetings.
-Now, those in recovery who desire some interfacing with a recovery community can do that without even getting into a car.
-While online A.A. meetings have been around for a while now, during the pandemic the Zoom platform is making them available far and wide.
+Online A.A. meetings, free for those who join them, are available now using Zoom.
+This is so helpful, now more than ever.
+Zoom provides the perfect format to host online A.A. meetings.
+Now, those in recovery who desire some social time with a group can do that without getting into a car.
+While online A.A. meetings have been around for a while now, the Zoom platform is making them widely available.